 1. Why am I including everyone on this email?

-2. Is this information important to all recipients?
+2. Is this information relevant to all recipients?